-2. Eat meals that have meat dishes along with plant sources of iron, as heme iron increases absorption of non-heme iron.
+2. Eat meat dishes along with plant sources of iron.
+This is because heme iron increases the absorption of non-heme iron.
 So, eating whole wheat bread (roti) along with chicken curry is a good practice.

 3. Cook plant sources of iron (such as vegetables), as cooking enhances the amount of iron that is available for absorption by the body.
 For example, our bodies may be able to absorb 33% more iron from cooked spinach than eating it raw.

-4. Do not have dairy products along with plant sources of iron, as the calcium in these foods may decrease iron absorption by up to 60%.
+4. Do not have dairy products along with plant sources of iron, since the calcium in these foods may decrease iron absorption by up to 60%.

 Iron is an essential mineral.
-It’s important to maintain adequate levels of iron in your diet to avoid health complications from IDA, especially if you belong to a high-risk group.
-Select what you eat carefully and be mindful of how certain foods enhance or inhibit iron absorption.
+This is why It’s important to maintain adequate levels of iron in your diet to avoid health complications from IDA, especially if you belong to a high-risk group.
+Select what you eat carefully and be mindful of how certain foods may enhance or inhibit iron absorption.

 1. Beard JL.
 Iron biology in immune function, muscle metabolism and neuronal functioning.
 J Nutr 2001; 131: 568S–80S.